bioidiap/bob.pad.base/doc/vanilla_pad_features.rst

 - :py:meth:`database.fit_samples` returns the samples (or delayed samples) used to train the classifier;
 - :py:meth:`database.predict_samples` returns the samples that will be used for evaluating the system.
 This is where the group (`dev` or `eval`) is specified.

 A difference with the bob.bio.base database interface is the presence of an ``attack_type`` annotation.
-It stores the type of PAI to allow the scoring each different types of attack separately.
+It stores the type of PAI to allow the scoring of each different type of attack separately.

 File list interface
 -------------------

 A class with those methods returning the corresponding data can be implemented for each dataset, but an easier way to do it is with the `file list` interface.
-This allows the creation of multiple protocols and various groups by editing some csv files.
+This allows the creation of multiple protocols and various groups by editing some CSV files.

 The dataset configuration file will then be as simple as: